Read This First

 Prompt 4: Provide a step-by-step process one can follow to ensure a highly accurate assessment of risks.

-The section turns on Document and Report.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Document and Report in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The added reasoning insight is that Calculating Risks should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Calculating Risks is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 Objective Setting